<<< DIY Campervan Mini Projects

 A Lithium battery changes everything

-Over the years we have used an AGM battery in a wired Battery Box as a portable power supply for a 42L camping fridge, as well as a temporary household blackout backup (with an inverter).
+Over the years we have used an AGM battery in a wired Battery Box as a portable power supply for a 42L camping fridge.

 The Voltmeter on the battery box has helped to provide an estimate of the State of Charge (SoC) of the AGM battery – the charge of an AGM battery declines at a linear rate that is reflected in the decline in voltage.